proji-rocks/proji/README.md

 **1. Config file (recommended)**

 Proji offers the possibility to export and import classes through config files.
-The easiest way would be to export the proji sample config and then adapt it to the needs of the class you want to create.
+The easiest way to create a new class would be to export the proji sample config and then adapt it to the needs of the class you want to create.
 To do so execute the command `$ proji class export --example .`.

 Proji creates the file [proji-class-example.toml](configs/example-class-export.toml) in the current working directory.
 If you open this file in a text editor, you will find a richly annotated configuration of an example class.
 This config should then be adapted according to your needs.